Category: acne-prone skincare

 Q:Does sunscreen cause acne?

 A: No, the wrong sunscreen causes acne.
 Most commercial sunscreens are formulated for general skin, not acne-prone skin.
 They’re often too heavy, too oily, or contain ingredients that trigger breakouts.
-But non-comedogenic, lightweight sunscreens absolutely do NOT cause acne.
+But non-comedogenic, lightweight sunscreen for acne-prone skin absolutely does NOT cause acne.

 Q: Can I wear matte sunscreen if I have oily skin?